simonvarey/simulate-lcd/README.md

 ## Usage

+`LcdScreen` is the main type provided by this crate.
 To create new simulated screen window with `R` rows and `C` columns of dots, use the function `LcdScreen::<R, C>::new`, with the following parameters:

 - `sdl_context`: an `Sdl` context object
 - `title`: the window title